ruuda/hanson/docs/index.md

  * No real money, users trade virtual internet points.
  * Designed for running internal prediction markets in organizations.

+*Vaporware warning: Not everything on this site is implemented.*

 [prediction-market]: https://en.wikipedia.org/wiki/Prediction_market

 ## Getting started